 If you only have time for one day trip from Mexico City, make it a trip to see the unbelievable ancient ruins at Teotihuacan.
-A UNESCO World Heritage Site, Teotihuacan was one of the most important cities and cultural centers in pre-Hispanic Mesoamerica.
+A UNESCO World Heritage Site and one of the most popular places to see in Mexico, Teotihuacan was one of the most important cities and cultural centers in pre-Hispanic Mesoamerica.

 Dating back almost 2,000 years, the enormous ruins of the city are remarkably well preserved and today are one of the best things to do in Mexico.
 The highlight are the gigantic pyramids, such as the Temple of Quetzalcoatl and the Pyramids of the Moon and the Sun (you can even climb several of them).
 Many tours will also take you to the the 16th century Basilica de Guadalupe, one of the most visited Catholic religious destinations in the world, along the way.